 In contrast, in the ‘buy’ approach, insurers are not responsible for the upgrades.
 The software company they are partnering with will upgrade and take care of the evolutions of the systems.

-Earlier, insurers found it difficult to find a solution that was made to adapt to their unique environment accommodating all the workflows.
+Earlier, insurers found it difficult to find an insurance software solution that was made to adapt to their unique environment accommodating all the workflows.
 The issue became bigger when the insurers’ niche was more complicated like health insurance.
 So, insurers can choose the ‘build’ pathway when it is proven that there is no established solution available.

 However, the times have changed and many insurtechs offer a custom-built solution for the insurers’ specific business areas.
 The ‘buy’ pathway introduces insurers to insurtechs like iNube with proven, competitive solutions that are capable of swift implementation.